pve/foobotapi/txt/rights.md

 ```
 It is run with a service account that will give it access to that data object.

-With a bit of luck we can actually restrict the project owner (or whoever is impersonating them) from accessing these secrets.
+With a bit of luck, we can actually restrict the project owner (or whoever is impersonating them) from accessing these secrets.
 And the deployment role definitely does not need production secrets access.
 (It might be necessary to have a different dedicated project to hold all the secrets)